astropy/astropy/docs/development/testguide.rst

 Pytest Plugins
 **************

-The following ``pytest`` plugins are used by Astropy.
+The following ``pytest`` plugins are maintained and used by Astropy.
 They are included in the ``pytest-astropy`` package, which is now required for testing Astropy.
+More information on all of the  plugins provided by the ``pytest-astropy`` package (including dependencies not maintained by Astropy) can be found `here <https://github.com/astropy/pytest-astropy>`_.

 .. _remotedata-plugin: